RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 {% include setup %}

 [Behat](http://docs.behat.org/en/v2.5/) is a wonderful tool for automatic testing.
-It allows you to write your user stories and scenarios in proper English, which will be recognized by Behat and transformed to a set of clicks or other operations that mimic a real user.
+It allows you to write your user stories and scenarios in proper English, which is then parsed by Behat and transformed to a set of clicks or other operations that mimic a real user.

-If you don't have a test on your project, I would argue that your are doing it wrong.
-(See my [The Gizra Way](https://www.getpantheon.com/blog/drupal-development-gizra-way) presentation where I explain why).
-Even having a _single_ test would be much better than none.
+If you don't have automated tests on your project, I would argue that you're doing it wrong (I explain why on [The Gizra Way](https://www.getpantheon.com/blog/drupal-development-gizra-way) presentation).
+Even having a _single_ test is much better than none.

 With that said, it's super easy to abuse Behat.
-We are developers and we are thinking similar to machines (not really, but you get my point).
+We are developers and we think sort of like machines (not really, but you get my point).
 If you would like to test login to your site you could easily do

 ```cucumber
 Given I visit "/user/login"